share

 The onboarding process is agile and simpler, since new specialists do not need to deal with the operation of the entire system, but only with the microservice

-Service-oriented architecture (SOA) is often confused with microservices and this is not surprising.
+Service-oriented architecture (SOA) is often confused with microservices, and this is not surprising.
 This concept appeared at the beginning of the 21st century and was the answer to the problems that were found in the products using monolithic architecture.
 So, using SOA, a monolithic application can be divided into several separate services.
-However, communication between them was weak and they continued to use a single database.
+However, their communication was weak, and they continued to use a single database.

 How to migrate from monolithic to microservices architecture?